 - Yearning for some joie de vivre but can’t afford a Paris vacation?
-Quebec City in Canada is a lower cost faux-Paris getaway, given the favorable exchange rate and low airfares.
+Quebec City in Canada is a lower cost faux-Paris getaway and closer to home.
 Founded by French settlers in 1608, Quebec City will immerse you in Gallic culture, from baguettes and café au lait at charming sidewalk cafés to the French-inspired architecture of the glorious cathedrals, theaters, and chateaus.
 You’ll feel like you’re walking down Paris streets.
-(And the traffic signs are bilingual.)
+(And the traffic signs are bilingual.)1

-- A summer weekend in the Hamptons is the perfect antidote for stress.
-But your blood pressure might rise at the cost.
+- A summer weekend in the Hamptons is the perfect antidote for stress, but it’s very pricey.
 Instead, consider Ocean Grove, New Jersey, just 150 miles down the coast.
-Family-friendly, accessible via public transit, and far less expensive, this seashore resort has delighted New York metro vacationers for over a century.
-Plus, it’s an architecture lover’s delight with the highest number of authentic Victorian buildings in the nation.
+Family-friendly, accessible via public transit, and far less expensive, this seashore resort has delighted New York metro vacationers for more than a century.
+Plus, it’s an architecture lover’s delight, with the highest number of authentic Victorian buildings in the nation.2

 - Disneyland in California ranks as one of the top vacation destinations in the world.
 But hanging out with Mickey and his friends doesn’t come cheap.
 A family of four can easily spend upwards of $4,000 for a four-day stay.
-Instead, consider less pricey but equally magical theme parks, such as LEGOLAND (California and Florida), Knott’s Berry Farm (California) and, for a truly sweet destination, Hersheypark in Pennsylvania.
+Instead, consider more affordable but equally magical theme parks, such as LEGOLAND (California, Florida, and New York), Knott’s Berry Farm (California) and, for a truly sweet destination, Hersheypark in Pennsylvania.

 See?
 There are plenty of great places to go, depending on your interests and inclinations.
 And if you feel like you want to get a better handle on your finances now and for future trips, try this quiz to see where you land on the financial and emotional confidence spectrum.
 Then, you can also reach out to a financial professional to help become more financially confident and make smart spending decisions.
 Bon voyage.